 If your smoker's radiant heat travels unevenly, then rotating the brisket is even more appealing.

-Heat is the foe of a moist brisket.
+Heat is the foe of moist brisket.
 You want to make sure that you do not expose the meat to the hottest part of the smoker for the entire smoking time.
-Otherwise you will have parts that dry out.
+Otherwise, you will have parts that dry out.